 IMPORTANT NOTE: The Police approval process and policy of pistols with barrel lengths shorter than 4" for competitive shooting on pistol ranges is currently being worked through.
 Please don't apply to your local Arms Officer for any transfer of pistols from your C cat to B or look to import pistols with shorter than 4" barrels until this process has been clarified by the Police.

 PNZ will keep members updated.

 Service Pistol in New Zealand Guidelines V 5.0.2 (Updated 12th December 2017)

 These guidelines have been created for the conduct of club, Inter Club, Island & National Events.
 These should be used in conjunction with the current rules for Service Match.

-If you need a set of Pistol Australia rules, these are avaliable from the PNZ Online Shop in hardcopy or you can download the online rules here:
+If you need a set of Pistol Australia rules, these are available from the PNZ Online Shop in hardcopy or you can download the online rules here:

 Range Timers for Turning Targets

 R & I Electronics South Australia is an Australian supplier for Range Timers suitable for all ISSF and Service Matches.
 This is the latest model with a remote with the times on it.
 PNZ clubs have been using two earlier models but these are the latest models.
-E-mail for this company is here
+Email the company.